troazen/demo-agentic-trade-compliance/streamlitui/README.md

    ```bash
    streamlit run streamlitui/app.py
    ```

+   **Note**: The app is configured to run on port 80 (default HTTP port) via `.streamlit/config.toml`.
+   On Windows, running on port 80 requires administrator privileges.
+The app will be accessible at `http://localhost` (no port number needed).

 ## Configuration

+### API Configuration
 The API base URL can be configured via:
 - Environment variable: `API_BASE_URL` (default: `http://localhost:5000`)
 - Or modify `streamlitui/config.py` directly

+### Server Configuration
+The Streamlit server port and settings are configured in `.streamlit/config.toml`:
+- **Port**: Set to 80 (default HTTP port) - allows access via `http://localhost` without specifying a port
+- **Address**: Set to `0.0.0.0` to accept connections from any network interface
+- **Note**: On Windows, port 80 requires administrator privileges.
+Run your terminal/PowerShell as Administrator if you encounter permission errors.

 ## Usage